Are you struggling to lose weight? Find out what a low-carb diet is and how many carbs you should eat daily for weight loss success.

 Carbohydrates are the body’s primary energy source.
 They’re found in bread, pasta, rice, potatoes, fruit, and milk.

-Most carbohydrates contain glucose, a type of sugar used by the body for energy.
+Most carbohydrates contain glucose, a type of sugar the body uses for energy.
 But glucose isn’t stored in the body as a form of energy.
 Instead, it’s either used immediately or converted into fat and stored in the body’s cells until needed for energy.

 Carbohydrates also have other essential functions besides providing energy: